 If you graduated with student debt, you're in the same boat as about 45 million other Americans.
 In fact, the average 2019 grad walked away with $29,800 in loans, according to data from Student Loan Hero.1

 You'll want to get rid of the burden as soon as possible, so have student loan payments automatically deducted from your bank account.
 That way, you'll never forget to pay on time.
 Waring suggests you do the same for credit cards and any other debts because the faster you get out of the red, the easier it will be to save for big milestones like buying a home.
 At the very least, pay the minimum amount you're expected to pay.

 "If you can't afford to actively pay down your debts, you need a plan to cut expenses anywhere you can," Waring says.
 Getting out of debt, and starting to invest early, will make the rest of your life much easier.
-"Compound interest has been called 'the most powerful force in the universe'," Waring says, "and the math is fairly damning: If you start investing at age 35 instead of age 25, you will need to boost your savings rate by 50% to retire on time—if you wait until 45, you'll need to save twice as much of your paycheck or work for longer."
+"Compound interest has been called 'the most powerful force in the universe'," Waring says.

-As you get older, these tradeoffs will get more and more difficult, so starting early and setting your savings and investment strategies on autopilot can help buy you a surprising amount of freedom later in life.
+As you get older, "saving versus spending" tradeoffs will get more and more difficult, so starting early and setting your savings and investment strategies on autopilot can help buy you a surprising amount of freedom later in life.

 Establish a strong foundation for personal finance success